000

 };

-s to know how far we need to skip forward in the resource to get to the num_children
+Now we can access the num_children parameter without having to look at all the components and their sizes to know how far we need to skip forward in the resource to get to the num_children field.

-after we have processed all the component data, and at that point we already have a pointer into the resource that points to the right place.
+This may or may not matter in practice.
+Perhaps, we only need the value of num_children after we have processed all the component data, and at that point we already have a pointer into the resource that points to the right place.
 But I always put the fixed size data first as a force of habit, in case we might need it.

-Sometimes, it makes sense to add offset tables to these kinds of resources, so that we can quickly lookup the offset of a particular component or child, without having to walk all of the memory and count up the size
+Sometimes, it makes sense to add offset tables to these kinds of resources, so that we can quickly lookup the offset of a particular component or child, without having to walk all of the memory and count up the sizes:

 struct EntityResource